nothings/stb/docs/other_libs.md

 In addition to all of [my libraries](https://github.com/nothings/stb), there are other, similar libraries.

-The following list is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.
+The following is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.